Handcrafts and folk art in Oaxaca: Arrazola and Tilcajete

 Today, wood in Oaxaca is worked into masks and furniture; there is no local market for wood carving, with all production done for sales to tourists and collectors.
-By far the most popular wood carving is the making of fantastic animal figures called alebrijes.
+By far the most popular wood carving is the making of fantastic animal figures called tonas.
 These are mostly made in the towns of San Antonio Arrazola and San Martin Tilcajete, with some notable work done in La Unión Tejalapan.